sigasi/sigasi_insights/content/manual/linting.md

 <line with warning> // @suppress "Warning message prefix" Reason why warning is suppressed
 ```

-Since [/releasenotes/sigasi-4.02] the `@suppress` comment also suppresses Errors.
+Since [Sigasi Studio 4.2](/releasenotes/sigasi-4.02) the `@suppress` comment also suppresses Errors.
-Since [/releasenotes/sigasi-4.03] warnings have a quickfix to automatically add the `@suppress` comment with a matching warning message prefix.
+Since [Sigasi Studio 4.3](/releasenotes/sigasi-4.03) warnings have a quickfix to automatically add the `@suppress` comment with a matching warning message prefix.

 ## No Linting for Common Libraries